FaoTom/All_my_Projects/README.md

-# All_Projects 💻

-Welcome to this repo!
-Here I want to collect all the projects I have been working on during my studies and not.
+Welcome to this repo, where I collect all the projects I have been working on during my studies and not

 ---